Error-331/code_tests/docs/bible/links.md

 Sun and Rain - November 1 (Every day is an opportunity to put Christ's love into practice.
 It may not be the easy or popular thing to do, but it is the best choice you could ever make);

+Holy Endurance - November 2 (You can't escape the trials of life, but God promises to be with you through them; Leaning on God when you have nothing else to give is an act of holy endurance);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;